ganga-hub/git-github/README.md

 # git-github
-this is example for git
+this is tutorial for git